Trainability of Dissipative Perceptron-Based Quantum Neural Networks: Preliminaries

 Lemmas~\ref{lemma2}, and ~\ref{lemma3} can be derived by explicitly integrating over $V$ using~\eqref{eq:delta}.
 In addition, one can also use the RTNI package for symbolic integrator over Haar-random tensor networks of Ref.~\cite{Fukuda_2019}.

 {\bf Remark--} We note that for simplicity we derive the proofs of our theorems for the case when the output states $\ket{\phi^\tout_x}$ in the training set are tensor product of computational basis states over $n$ qubits.
 The proofs can then be trivially generalized for arbitrary tensor-product states over $n$ qubits.
+Again, for simplicity, we provide rigorous proofs for the case when there are no hidden layers and later argue in Section~\ref{sec:dqnn-hidden} that our results hold for DQNNs with hidden layers.
+We also note that DQNNs considered in our work have a simple structure where unitaries act on $n+1$ qubits.
+In Section~\ref{sec:dqnnnm} we generalize our results to the case when unitaries act on $n+m$ qubits.